COURSE OF STUDY

 INTERMEDIA AND DIGITAL ARTS

-The IMDA M.F.A. consists of 60 credits, including 18 credits of electives and 12 credits that go toward the thesis exhibition and written thesis.
+The IMDA M.F.A. consists of 60 credits, including 16 credits of electives and 12 credits that go toward the thesis exhibition and written thesis.
+IMDA Graduate students are required to take 39 credits of studio courses to fulfill their MFA.
+Elective credits per semester can vary from 2-6 credits per semester and will ultimately result in a completed elective credit total of 16.
+9 of these elective credits must be studio electives.
 Students are guided through a full-time curriculum with regular one-on-one and group feedback from faculty and visiting artists and critics who review their work throughout their course.

 Thesis Exhibition and Paper

-Each Spring students mount their thesis exhibitions at the Center for Art Design and Visual Culture [ CADVC ].
+In the spring semester of their final year students mount their thesis exhibitions at the Center for Art Design and Visual Culture [ CADVC ].
 The written thesis presents the conceptual basis of the student’s artwork on display.
-The exhibition and paper will present the position and direction of the student’s artwork, specifically within the historical, conceptual, philosophical and/or theoretical context, as well as significant influences.
-In consultation with the Thesis Committee, the M.F.A. candidate will nominate qualified individuals who will additionally review the student’s thesis work.
+The exhibition and thesis will present the position and direction of the student’s artwork, specifically within the historical, conceptual, philosophical and/or theoretical context, as well as significant influences.
+In consultation with the Thesis Committee, the M.F.A. candidate will nominate qualified individuals who will additionally review the student’s thesis work during the oral exam.

 Thesis Publication